zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-wls/xml-with-java/xml-with-java.md

     ![](./images/jdev-xml-rest-code.png" ")

-2. Open Firefox or if already open, in another browser tab, open the URL `http://localhost:7101/xml/read/1` Data is retrieved by the fetchXml() method in XmlController.java.
+2. On the web browser window on the right, open the URL `http://localhost:7101/xml/read/1` Data is retrieved by the fetchXml() method in XmlController.java.

     ![](./images/rest-id1-retrieve.png" ")